 Potential participants will have as much time as they need to discuss the study with their family, advocate, carers and/or healthcare providers.
 If required, the researcher will arrange another date and time to re-contact them.
 If they agree to participate, they will be asked to give their written or verbal (audio-recorded) informed consent.
 Verbal consent will be given via Microsoft teams or telephone, on an encrypted device.
 Once the university researcher has started to record the conversation, they will ask the participant to state their name.
 The researcher will them read out each consent statement and ask the potential participant to state 'I agree' after each one.
+Consent can also be collected via an electronic form that can be emailed to the potential participant, where it can be completed and returned to the researcher via email.
 Written consent will only be given during a face-to-face meeting with the researcher.
 Consent recordings / forms will be stored securely at CTRU and separately to other fieldwork data.

 The two CIGs will meet regularly (approximately monthly for 4 months and then bi-monthly thereafter) over the course of the study using a combination of in-person, virtual and hybrid meetings.
 The format, location and timings of meetings will be negotiated with group members, taking into consideration their needs, wishes and the specific focus at each stage of the project.
 We have already discussed the pros and cons of different meeting formats during our PPI activities.
 PURSUN members indicated that, over the course of the COVID pandemic, they had had increasingly positive experiences of virtual / hybrid meetings.
 Given the vulnerable nature of some CIG participants, and ongoing pandemic uncertainties, the need to have a virtual meeting option was agreed.
 It was noted that effective organisation, facilitation, agreed ground rules and access/support for IT equipment was imperative to success and would be carefully managed by the university research team.
 Any in-person meetings will be held in accessible and comfortable venues with refreshments available throughout.
+Participants who are unable to attend meetings, or prefer to provide information in writing, can do so by email.